FrancoAquistapace/SOM_for_Atomistic_Samples_GeneralRepo/README.md

 `ITEM: ATOMS id x y z feature_1 feature_2 ...`

+To run the software, simply execute the following command in a terminal (from the folder that contains the files and with a python environment activated):

+`python3 main.py`

 Check the software report in the repository for more information.

 ## Dependencies: